 The following are a list of the common primary actions used in the game:

 No combatant needs to be equipped to engage, or attack, another combatant.
 As stated earlier, the body of the machine or creature can be used as a weapon.
 Still, most times you will equip yourself with a conventional or energy melee or ranged weapon.
 Mechs and ships are the most common machines used in combat.
 A ship can be equipped with dozens of weapons of varying types, each with their own special features.
-Mechs, on the other hand, unless specifically stated in the combatant’s stats or otherwise prevented by an external element, at a minimum, can be equipped with one ranged and one melee weapon.
-At a minimum, every creature can be equipped with one weapon at a time.
+Mechs, on the other hand, unless specifically stated in the combatant’s stats or otherwise prevented by an external element, can only be equipped with one ranged and one melee weapon.
+Every creature can only be equipped with one weapon at a time.
 Creatures and mechs can have other weapons and items at their disposal to use to engage an enemy, however, they can’t use it without it being equipped.
 There will be creatures who are able to use both hands to fight with, and therefore can be equipped with two one-handed weapons.
 Mechs can always use both hands to fight.

 As a machine, you can use your action to engage with any equipped weapon.
 You must first announce the weapon you will be using.
 For creatures, you can only switch between weapons by using an action, unless otherwise stated.
 If you are using a dual-strike specialty, you are able to attack twice with one action, machine or creature.
 Neither creature nor machine can switch weapons when using dual-strike and must use the same weapon for both attacks, unless they have the dual-weapon fighting specialty.
 Machines with dual-strike program can switch between equipped weapons.
 Only equipped weapons at the time of engagement can be used to engage.